ysugimoto/lua-resty-grpc-gateway/README.md

 }
 ```

-For above message structure, `name` field will be assigned by either way:
+For above message structure, `name` field will be assigned by either of following way:

 ```
 GET /?name=example